Mindhral/RA_userscripts/README.md

 ![move awards group](/assets/ReorderAwardsHelper_groups.png) ![move awards group](/assets/ReorderAwardsHelper_tags_multi.png)

+3. Select or unselect all raws for the *Hide* feature with the checkbox next to the corresponding header

 To use a multi-criteria sorting, apply the different options in "reverse order".
 For example, to obtain the following result, where each section is ordered by title:

 ![sort awards example](/assets/ReorderAwardsHelper_example.png)